dylstuart/streaming_asr/Optimizations.md

 ### Mixed/Reduced Precision Inference

 The provided model has FP32 parameters and computes on fp32 intermediate activations.
 On hardware that supports increased throughput with smaller datatypes (e.g. bfloat16, fp16, fp8), mixed or reduced precision inference can provide significant performance improvements over an fp32 baseline.
-Naive casting, using torch.amp (below), incurred an overhead (~2x performance loss) as the casting itself seems to incur significant latency in this case.
+Naive casting, using torch.amp (below), incurred an overhead (~2x performance loss) as the casting of the weights itself seems to incur significant latency in this case.
 ```python
 with torch.inference_mode(), torch.amp.autocast(
                 'cpu',